ricko2001/Genealogy-scripts/README.md

   A utility to check status of external files linked to a RootsMagic file.
   This only reads the RM file.
 No changes are made.

+RM -Group from SQL
+  A utility to quickly update a RM group by running an SQL query.

 RM -Switch source template
   A utility to switch the source template used by one or a set of sources.